HackerYou/HYFallBootcamp2014/1-HTML-CSS/21-embeddable_media.md

 	<a class="twitter-timeline" href="https://twitter.com/wesbos" data-widget-id="262938723455483904">Tweets by @wesbos</a>
 	<script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0];if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src="//platform.twitter.com/widgets.js";fjs.parentNode.insertBefore(js,fjs);}}(document,"script","twitter-wjs");</script>

-Paste this wherever you wish to have your twitter box and you are off to the races. **Note that if you already have a twitter button, you dont need the second line**.
-The Javascript will already be embedded into your page and you will simply just need the first HTML line!
+Paste this wherever you wish to have your Twitter box and you are off to the races. **Note that if you already have a twitter button, you dont need the second line**. **Note also that no one says "off to the races" anymore.** The Javascript will already be embedded into your page and you will just need the first HTML line!

-Since twitter uses an element called an `<iframe>`.
+Since Twitter uses an element called an `<iframe>`.
 An iframe is basically a way of framing other websites into your own website.
 You are able to see all that websites content, but we don't have access to it via CSS.

 ### Facebook

-Facebook is very similar to twitter in process.
+Facebook is very similar to Twitter in process.
 There is a little snippet of JavaScript that we add to our page as well as some HTML to embed the widget/like button.

 Head on over to [http://developers.facebook.com/docs/reference/plugins/like/](http://developers.facebook.com/docs/reference/plugins/like/) and fill out the required information.